alexiscarlier/python-lsd-maths-regression/README.md

 # python-lsd-maths-regression

 This is a simple linear regression in Python.
-I just wanted to give myself an hour to play with python and see if I could crack a regression.
+Nothing serious, the product of playing with python for an hour.
+Turns out, taking LSD makes you worse at maths.

 To generate the graph, run the practice-regression file from the terminal.
 Make sure you've installed the required packages.